Docker Engine & Docker Compose v2 on Rocky Linux 9 – Enterprise-Grade Containerization on a Stable RHEL-Compatible Platform

 docker compose up

-You should see output from the hello-world
+You should see output from the hello-world image, confirming everything is working.

 You’ve now installed Docker Engine and Docker Compose v2 on Rocky Linux 9, and verified the installation by running a container.
 This setup is ideal for running microservices, CI/CD pipelines, and cloud-native applications.